Deathemonic/MemoryPackDumper/README.md

 # FbsDumper
 A tool to recover FlatBuffer schema definitions from game assemblies using assembly instruction parsing.

-Originally made for Blue Archive, should theoretically work with other games but is untested.
+Originally made for **Blue Archive**, should theoretically work with other games but is untested.

 ## Usage
 ```bash